Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 a stream called `stdout` (standard out). `println!` is a nice little wrapper that makes writing to stdout pretty trivial.

-> For completion's sake I should mention there is one more stream called `stderr` (standard error).
-This is also an
-> output stream that we can use to separate "good" output that is relevant to the normal use of the program to really
-> any other kind of output, whether that be errors or just information not directly relevant to the main output.
+For completion's sake I should mention that, in addition to standard in and standard out, there is one more stream called standard error.
+This is also an output stream that we can use to separate informational output that is not part of the normal use of the program, whether that be errors or just information not directly relevant to the main output.

->
-> `stderr` is really useful for things like logging, which we'll talk about in the future, but if you want to quickly
-> write something to this stream you can use `eprintln!` and `eprint!` the same way we use `println!` and `print!`
+`stderr` is really useful for things like logging, which we'll talk about in the future, but if you want to quickly write something to this stream you can use `eprintln!` and `eprint!` the same way we use `println!` and `print!`

-So, we get stdin using `std::io::stdin()`, this is a function call (we'll talk about functions in a couple of chapters), that returns something called a "handle" that we can use for temporary access to the input stream.
+So, we get stdin using `std::io::stdin()`, this is a function call (we'll talk about functions in a couple of videos), that returns something called a "handle" that we can use for temporary access to the input stream.

 The double colons just tell Rust that we're looking for something inside a module.
 We'll cover modules in detail later, including how, why and when to make our own, as well as better ways to access them, but since we only need to write this line once, this is the easiest way to do it.

-We could store the result of `stdin()` in a variable, however, we only use this once, and then we're done with it, so, off the back of the function call, we can call immediately call `.lines()`.
+We could store the result of `stdin()` in a variable, however, we only use this handle once, and then we're done with it.

+So, off the back of the function call, we can call immediately call `.lines()`.

 This is a method (a special type of function that belongs specifically to some other thing, in this case it belongs to the handle for stdin).